kalmarek/Arblib.jl/README.md

 This package is a thin, efficient wrapper around [Arb](http://arblib.org) - a C library for arbitrary-precision ball arithmetic.

+The package is currently in early development.
+More features and documentation will be added.
+While we try to avoid it there might be breaking changes.

 ## Installation

 ```julia